sotakao/STUOD_Hackathon_2021/README.md

 - Using the Lorenz 96 model to learn about regression
 - Handling real data with `pandas` using a simplified version of the meteoblue data

-The tutorial is aimed at those who are new to machine learning or are just getting started.
+The tutorial is aimed at students and researchers who are new to machine learning or are just getting started.

 Todo: Convert it to binder or colab format to make it interactive